 Legislation for controlling biogas (or, to focus on its main active component, biomethane), which effectively legitimises its place within the spectrum of fuels that can be employed for the generation of energy, has been enacted at both national and international levels in many countries around the world.
 The purpose is not only to reduce environmental contamination but also to promote its use as a mechanism to ensure that legally binding environmental targets are met.

-Indonesia’s reliance on fossil fuels to meet increasing domestic energy demand has made it amongst the world’s largest greenhouse gas emitters.
+Indonesia’s reliance on fossil fuels to meet increasing domestic energy demand has made it among the world’s largest greenhouse gas emitters.
 Following ratification of the Paris Agreement, Indonesia indicated that it would be targeting a 26% and 29% GHG emission reduction rate by 2020 and 2030 respectively.
 This, unfortunately, is some way from being achieved as, over the past five years, energy generation using coal has increased by around 12.2 GW.
-This compares with only 1.6 GW of renewable energy, and planned capacity additions for renewables have been slashed in favour of coal.
+This compares with only 1.6 GW of renewable energy and planned capacity additions for renewables have been slashed in favour of coal.

 Indonesia produces a large amount of organic material that is currently being underutilised or simply dumped.
 There is little doubt that biogas offers significant environmental and social benefits as a locally generated energy source throughout Indonesia.

-Like any other engineering project, a biogas to energy project should be subject to a thorough risk-assessment prior to being developed.
+Like any other engineering project, a biogas-to-energy project should be subject to a thorough risk assessment prior to being developed.
 This generally falls into two sectors: technical and commercial.

-Because of the level of accumulated technical experience in developing biogas to energy plants, this type of project can be considered to be ‘low-hanging-fruit’ in terms of the development of renewable energy capacity.
+Because of the level of accumulated technical experience in developing biogas to energy plants, this type of project can be considered to be ‘low-hanging fruit’ in terms of the development of renewable energy capacity.
 Waste organic material is only set to increase, and it has been estimated that about 9,597 Mm3/year of biogas could potentially be generated from animal waste alone in Indonesia, a production that could be utilized to generate electric power up to 1.7 × 106 KWh/year.

 With regard to the technical experience in the collection, treatment and preparation of biogas for use as a fuel, the technology has improved considerably since the days of sticking a pipe into a pile of rubbish and lighting the gas stream with a petrol-soaked rag.
-However, in terms of risk-analysis, this type of project is not without its own peculiarities.
+However, in terms of risk analysis, this type of project is not without its own peculiarities.
 It is now recognised that, in order to ensure that the technology risk of a biogas project is adequately mitigated, not only must the correct procedure for project assessment be followed, but appropriate techniques and equipment for treating and using the gas must be employed.

-A biogas to energy project is one in which there are several subsets of expertise necessary.
+A biogas-to-energy project is one in which there are several subsets of expertise necessary.
 These include gas resource assessment, gas collection, treatment and preparation; as well as control, use and long-term operation of all equipment.

-A biogas to energy project commences with resource assessment, a critical phase of the project in which all aspects are considered, and both financial and technical modelling are calculated, checked, and verified.
+A biogas-to-energy project commences with resource assessment, a critical phase of the project in which all aspects are considered, and both financial and technical modelling are calculated, checked, and verified.